Samaridae

-Samaridae (Samariscus corallines) is a family of crested flounders, small flatfishes native to the Indo-Pacific.
+Samaridae (crested flounders) is a family of crested flounders, small flatfishes native to the Indo-Pacific.
 The family contains four genera with a total of 29 species.

 Taxonomy

 Samaridae is one of eight families a part of the SuperFamily Soleioidea.
 This SuperFamily is of the suborder Pleuronectoidei within the order Pleuronectiformes.
 Samaridae were formerly classified as a subfamily of Pleuronectidae.

-Anatomy and Morphology
+Anatomy and morphology

 Young flat fish are bilaterally symmetrical until they reach between 5 and 120mm in length when one eye shifts from the lower side to the upper side until it is adjacent to the other eye.
 Adult flat fish swim and lie on the side without eyes.

 Adult Samaridae are not bilaterally symmetrical but do have symmetrical pelvic fins.
 They have a highly compressed body with eyes that bulge above the body surface which allows them to see out while buried beneath a surface.

 Samaridae have countershaded coloring with a darker pigment on the top of the fish and a lighter pigment on bottom.
 They have a stabilizing dorsal fin on top of the fish that stems from a point in front of the eyes.
 They have a basic lateral line organ to detect the movement of the water around them and lack a postcletherium.

 Samaridae can range between 4 and 23 centimeters at length depending on the species.
 Samaridae have no spines in their fins with a protruding lower jaw and an asymmetrical nose located on the lower side opposite the eyes.